Full time; Three Years

 UK-based field work is covered by your fees and embedded throughout your course enabling you to gain key practical skills, with additional options to carry out international field studies.
 As part of our strong commitment to employability on many of our modules, you will meet and work with role models who are professional biologists in government and non-governmental organisations.

 We use a diverse range of teaching methods including lectures, small-group tutorials, seminars, computer-based learning, debates, case-studies, laboratory practical classes, fieldwork and off-campus studies.
 You will be assessed using a mixture of coursework styles designed to develop your transferrable skills, such as practical and fieldwork reports, case-studies, research posters, oral presentations and examinations.
-You will undertake a dissertation research project in your third year on a topic of your choice with guidance from one of the biology teaching team.
+You will undertake a dissertation research project in your on a topic of your choice with guidance from one of the biology teaching team.
 This can be a field or laboratory investigation, a desk-based study, or developing and evaluating a biology-based educational resource.

 As a biology graduate you can follow a wide range of careers related to the biosciences such as working as a research scientist or technician in biology-related employment sectors including the health and pharmaceutical industries, or on conservation and endangered species management, as well as in science writing, education, outreach and communication.
 In addition, biology graduates are in demand in many other employment sectors in the UK and overseas including graduate entry level into the civil service, business, accounting, sales and marketing.
 Many biology undergraduates will develop an interest in a specialist area of their discipline and will continue to study at postgraduate level for a Master of Science (MSc) or Research (MRes) or a doctoral degree (PhD or DPhil), whilst others choose to take a postgraduate teaching qualification or graduate entry level into medicine.